ronald808/ronald808.github.io/_posts/2010-02-05-cpp-code-gen.md

 title: Code generation and data format parsing
 ---

 Writing binary data parsers is not overly exciting.
-Unfortunately, in a field where each sensor system has its own binary format, we have accumulated a lot of code dealing with parsing remote sensing data raw files.
+Unfortunately, in a field where each sensor system has its own binary format, we have accumulated a lot of code dealing with parsing binary data files.

 With a bit of experience, a few common features emerge: